KiraYamato94/LasMonjas/README.md

 - This is a BETA for testing in Among Us 2022.3.29s, please take a note this isn't the final 1.3.3 version and have some issues.
 - Added Horse Mode as a client option, when enabled remember to take off your player skin, otherwise you'll get a black skin shadow visual bug after being revived.
 - Added same vision range for all players on Capture the Flag and King Of The Hill (based on crewmate's vision option)
-- Added a trigger on Police And Thiefs, if all Police players disconnect, the game will end with the Thiefs winning.
+- Added a trigger on Police And Thieves, if all Police players disconnect, the game will end with the Thieves winning.
 - Fixed a bug that prevented the gamemodes to continue if a player disconnected sometimes.
 - Fixed a bug on King Of The Hill where the new assigned King from disconnect would have both King and Minion role.
 - Reduced challenger's minimum cooldown from 20 to 15 sec.